EmperorDan/ZSL/ZSL.md

 ### Team Roles
 Daniel Edson: Project Design, Project Research.
-Oliver Slape: Programmer, Project Research.
+Oliver Slape: Programmer, Project Research, Animation.
 Codrin Axinte: Programmer, Project Research.
 Bec Nash: Project Research, Project Documentation.
-Matthew Kaptur: Project Management, Project Design, Project Documentation.
+Matthew Kaptur: Project Management, Project Design, Project Documentation, Animation.

 ### Goals and Team Roles
 The goal of this project is to create a game centered around the greenhouse chain.
 The game must be informative, and engaging for young adults.
 It must follow a storybook style showing you different stages of the greenhouse chain in relative detail.
 All information must be factual and relevant to each of the four habitats.